stretta/Shadowbox/README.md

 - `tools/deploy_pi.sh --dry-run` previews the sync
 - `tools/deploy_pi.sh --sync-only` copies files without reinstalling Python requirements or restarting the service
-- `tools/deploy_pi.sh --alias studio --no-install-deps` is useful when only app code changed and dependencies did not
+- `PI_HOST=<pi-host> tools/deploy_pi.sh --no-install-deps` is useful when only
+  app code changed and dependencies did not
+- `tools/deploy_pi.sh --alias studio --no-install-deps` does the same thing when you prefer a configured alias

 After either update path, verify the service: